caballero03/SignalK-SensESP-Boat-Systems-Monitor/README.md

 ## Intro
 This project is my attempt at creating a boat systems' monitoring device for use with a Signal K server so that the boat sensor data can be presented on dashboard displays as seen fit.

-The main board is a well-known board from Hat Labs called...
-TODO: What is it called?
-LOL
+The main board is a well-known board from Hat Labs called "Sailor Hat with ESP32 (SH-ESP32)".
+[Here is a link to much more information about this SH-ESP32 board.](https://docs.hatlabs.fi/sh-esp32/)

 This project uses two small add-on boards from Hat labs to provide four ADC channels each on the I2C bus utilizing the ADS1115 IC.
 A custom PCB was made to provide four channels of 4-20mA inputs with simple and reasonable input protection to the ADC boards' inputs.
 This gives the project eight 4-20mA input channels protected by a TVS diode, shunting diodes, inline resistance and a 50mA Polyfuse per channel.
 See the schematic here of one of the channel input protections:

 ![Schematic diagram of one of the 4-20mA input processing and protection circuits for the ADC channels](docs/images/4-20mA_schematic_one_channel.png?raw=false)
 Precarious_test_setup_IMG_1652

 The left-side of the schematic shows the screw terminals to connect the 4-20mA field wiring to.
 The 165 ohm resistor converts the 4-20mA signal into a 0.66v to 3.3v signal to the ADC input pin.
 The BAT54S IC has two Schottkey diodes to clamp any over/under voltage to ground or 3.3v rail to protect the ADS1115 ADC input.
-There is also a 50mA self-resetting fuse (shown as a resistor in the schematic :eyeroll:).
+There is also a 50mA self-resetting fuse to further protect the ADC input circuitry and 4-20mA field wiring. (fuse shown as a resistor in the schematic...
+I was lazy :eyeroll:).

 ## What Does It Sense?
 The Systems Monitor device (or SysMon for short) will be responsible for reading all the boat data needed to monitor and keep the systems operating as they should.
 Tank levels will be known, engine running parameters will be known, etc. All of this data will be available on dashboards and small displays as needed while moored or underway.